Katze hat Asthma

 Therapy: How can you help cats with asthma?

 Asthma is a chronic disease.
 A complete cure is therefore impossible.
-However, there are ways to treat sick cats and enable them to live a long and at least partially carefree life - even with asthma.
+However, there are ways to treat sick cats and enable them to live a long and at least partially carefree life despite everything - even with asthma.

 In general, one has to distinguish between two types of treatment for cat asthma: emergency therapy for acute asthma on the one hand and the treatment of the chronic disease and chronically occurring symptoms on the other hand.

-Treatment options in an emergency
+treatment options in an emergency

 If your cat is struggling with an acute attack, it needs one thing above all else: oxygen.
 The narrowing of the airways and the panicked state the animal is in severely inhibit the supply of oxygen.
-If the shortness of breath lasts too long and breathing even stops, serious consequences can occur - in the worst case, the circulatory system and/or organs will fail and the cat will not survive the combination of allergy, cramps and shock.
+If the shortness of breath lasts too long and breathing even stops, serious consequences can occur - in the worst case, the circulatory system and/or organs will fail and the cat will not survive the combination of allergy, seizure and shock.
 To avoid this at all costs, go to the vet or an emergency clinic immediately if symptoms occur - it does not matter whether the illness is already known or not.
 Before you arrive, it is strongly recommended that you call the practice to inform them of the incoming patient so that an oxygen tent can be prepared for your cat.

 Once the oxygen supply is ensured, there are other medications that can relieve the cat's asthma symptoms.
 At the top of the list are so-called bronchodilators.
 These are medications that expand the bronchi and thus counteract the feeling of tightness and shortness of breath.
 Bronchodilators are available as tablets and as an inhalation spray.
 Cortisone, on the other hand, is often used as a means of alleviating allergic reactions and preventing inflammation.